EastCoastGreenwayAlliance/ecg-map/sql/NOTE-cleanup.md

 - [ ] Lines: Remove `north_weight` and `south_weight` fields as they are not used here.

 - [ ] Lines: Rename `pline_id` to simply `id`

+- [ ] Points: Standardize `pline_id` and `pline_id2` to something more meaningful, if we can establish that there is an explicit meaning to the two fields.

 - [ ] Points: Remove `point_type` as it has only one vlaue.
     * Maybe this would make sense if non-directions cue points existed?